rxseven/docker-playground/README.md

 > Note: this command will take a few minutes (depending on your hardware) to complete configuring the development environment.

+> Note: this command is not compatible with Windows platform!

 **4.** Open the project with your editor of choice or with Visual Studio Code:

 ```sh